matthiasn/systems-toolbox/README.md

 * **[systems-toolbox-sente](https://github.com/matthiasn/systems-toolbox-sente)**: This library connects browser-based subsystems with a backend system using WebSockets.
 This library contains everything you need for serving your application via **HTPP**, including support for **HTTPS**, **HTTP2**, deployment in application servers, and serving **REST** resources.
 This library serves the sample applications and provides the communication with their respective backends.

+* **[systems-toolbox-kafka](https://github.com/matthiasn/systems-toolbox-kafka)**: This library connects different systems via **[Kafka](http://kafka.apache.org/)** so that they can form a larger, distributed system.

+* **[systems-toolbox-metrics](https://github.com/matthiasn/systems-toolbox-metrics)**: This library is a small example for how functionality can be implemented across subsystems.
+Here, we have a server-side component which gathers some stats about the host and JVM, plus a UI "widget" that can be embedded in a **systems-toolbox-ui** interface.
+You can see it in use in both example applications.

 ## Artifacts